-Division of Student Affairs > Title IX > Rights and Options for Survivors > Requests for Confidentiality
+Division of Student Affairs > Gender Equity > Rights and Options for Survivors > Requests for Confidentiality

 DePaul takes confidentiality very seriously and takes steps to protect confidentiality to the extent possible by law.
 Information shared with designated confidential campus or community professionals cannot be revealed without express permission, or as otherwise permitted or required by law.